leopk05/SimonGame/README.md

 # Simon Game

-This is my implementation of Simon Game implemented by me, the idea came from the project of Angela Yu course
+This is my implementation of Simon Game implemented by me, the idea came from the project of Angela Yu course, in the future I will implement it for Smartphone.

 ## Table of contents